28harishkumar/phpcms/README.md

 tutorials
 ------------

 I am creating this cms as well as tutorial for this cms.
-The tutorials will be uploaded on my blogging webiste [Find All Together](http://www.findalltogether.com/wp/tag/create-cms/) .
-Old version is here [Learn how to built a cms step by step](http://www.findalltogether.com/wp/tag/create-cms/).
-New version is coming soon.
+The tutorials will be uploaded on my blogging webiste [Find All Together](https://www.flowkl.com/tutorial/web-development/learn-building-cms-from-scratch-with-todo-list-demo-in-php-and-mysql/) .

 Demo
 ------------
-The simple demo of this project is live on [http://todo.findalltogether.com](http://todo.findalltogether.com).
-NOTE: It will be activated on 12th July 2015.
+The simple demo of this project is live on [https://todo.flowkl.com](https://todo.flowkl.com).

 Contributing
 ------------